Blanchardstown Centre: Plans

 From early 2009, plans had been published which set to extend the centre by 38500 sqft with a new "Yellow Mall" extension.
 These plans included a three-storey complex with a new anchor store, 17 new shops and a food court located on the second floor, as well as a two-storey underground carpark.
 These plans proposed eight new restaurants for the exterior.
 As of January 2016, when the centre was put up for sale, these plans had not been executed.
 In June 2016, the centre was sold (together with this planning approval) to the Blackstone Group by Green Property for an estimated €950m.
+Blackstone sold it on to Goldman Sachs at a lower price, and mid-2023, Goldman put it on the market again.

+Transport

+The centre is served by Dublin Bus routes 37, 39/a and N4 as well as Go-Ahead Ireland routes 220, 236/a/t, 238, 270/t, L52 and W4.
+Additionally, the nearby Crowne Plaza hotel is served by Bus Éireann routes 105, 109/b/x, 111/x and NX.